giellalt/lang-sjt/sjt.md

-Noun inflection
+Nouns
-Nouns in the Ter Sami language inflect for number, case, and possessor.
+Nouns in the Ter Sami language are things.

-"class-1"    = monosyllabic/palatalized inflection foot
-"subclass-A" = str-wk, depalatalization in Ill.Sg ?no ablaut/umlaut?